adrian154/egg-kernel/README.md

 * `dd`
 * `nasm`
-* `qemu-utils` (for converting flat images to VirtualBox images)
 * `i686-elf-gcc`
+* `virtualbox` (optional)

-All of these tools can be obtained through your package manager except the cross compiler, which you probably need to build from source.
-The [OSDev wiki](https://wiki.osdev.org/GCC_Cross-Compiler) has a great guide on this.
+All of these tools are probably contained on your distro's repos except the cross compiler, which you may need to build from source.
+The [OSDev wiki](https://wiki.osdev.org/GCC_Cross-Compiler) has a great guide on how to do this.

 Once you're ready, just run `make` in the root directory.
+Optionally, you can also do `make vmdk` to produce a VMDK image that can be used with VirtualBox.
+This requires `virtualbox` to be installed.

 # how to run?